gmccreight/cubist/README.md

-and some of the models you care about are vendored, and others are from a Rails engine, and yet others are from the app code itself, if you decide to display them side-by-side in a directory, having a prefix on the files as an indicator of their original placement in the repo can be very helpful.
+and some of the models you care about are vendored, and others are from a Rails engine, and yet others are from the app code itself, if you decide to display them side-by-side in a directory, having a prefix on the files as an indicator of their original placement in the repository can be very helpful.

-### Smart Readme linking
+### Smart Document linking

-Within the Readme sections of the angles, it can be helpful to point to sections within the code, not just to files.
+Within the documentation in the angles, it can be helpful to point to sections within the code, not just to files.
 This is particularly true if you happen to be working with legacy code that does not have good separation of concerns within the files.
-Additionally, it can tranclude the code into the documentation, allowing you to use a literate style to document your code.
+(TODO) Additionally, it can tranclude the code into the documentation, allowing you to use a literate style to document your code.

 ### Consistency checks and fixes